 Tapestry of Wisdom: Grief, a curated collection

-• The children’s book The Heart and The Bottle is a playful, evocative way to invite both adults and kids to enter into a discussion of grief.
-Experience the story read aloud in this video.
+The Heart and the Bottle is a playful and evocative way to invite both adults and children to engage in a discussion of grief and loss.
+Experience a read-aloud video below.

-• I’ve been listening to this YouTube reading of Mary Oliver’s “Love Sorrow.”
+I’ve been listening to Mary Oliver’s “Love Sorrow.”
 This poem plunges us into the heart of metaphor, almost uncomfortably so, which challenges us to resist intellectualizing grief.

-• On her short, new pod, Kelly Corrigan reads a eulogy every Sunday.
-This weekly reminder is becoming a part of my rhythm to stay mindful of the bigger picture.
+On her short pod, Kelly Corrigan reads a eulogy every Sunday.
+This weekly reminder is a part of my rhythm to stay mindful of the bigger picture.
 This one is a beauty.
 And the last few minutes of this one move me to tears every time I listen.
 This episode was released the day I’m writing this post, and I’m undone by it.

-• My friend Greg practices honesty and asks himself vulnerable questions in his poem called “Skimming Along the Surface.”
+My friend Greg practices honesty and asks himself vulnerable questions in his poem “Skimming Along the Surface.”
 Here’s an excerpt:

 “So what lurks in the depths that scares me so?